-See Note 2ac "Income taxes" of the notes to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for additional information related to income taxes.
+See Note 2af to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for additional information related to income taxes.

 ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk

 We are exposed to market risk in the ordinary course of our business.
 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
 Our market risk exposure is primarily a result of fluctuations in foreign currency exchange rates, customer concentrations, and interest rates.
 We do not hold or issue financial instruments for trading purposes.